Giethoorn, the Netherlands, is a charming village in the province of Overijssel, and a must-visit place if you’re traveling to the country.

 All in all, the best time to visit Giethoorn would be late-April, when it’s still a bit chilly, but the sun shines more often and there are less crowds too.

 Getting to Giethoorn By Car

-If you’re taking a tour, I recommend you park at the address they indicate because it’s more convenient for you.
-Otherwise, you could park at the Binnenpad 2, 8355 BP Giethoorn.
+If you’re cruising the canals, I recommend you park at the address they indicate because it’ll be more convenient for you.

 My husband and I parked our car at the Cafe-Restaurant Smit since we were renting one of their boats.